 PhD and Research Masters Positions

-in conjunction with international academic collaborators.
+in collaboration with industry partners and international academic collaborators.

 Applicants should have Bachelors or Masters degree in electronic engineering or relevant disciplines with excellent background in RF and analog circuit design, communication theory and signal processing algorithms.
 Potential candidates should send: (1) CV; (2) Transcripts; (3) English Test Certificate (for non-native English speaker, IELTS 6.5 with at least 6.0 in each element); and (4) Contact details of two referees (email and phone number) to Professor Anding Zhu via email